amitxv/PC-Tuning/docs/physical-setup.md

 - There are countless factors that contribute to stability such as temperature, power delivery, quality of hardware in general, silicon lottery and more

-    - An important note to make is that you can pass hours of stress tests (RAM) but as soon as another component (GPU) begins to warm up and increase ambient temperature, you may encounter instability so ensure to cater for such scenario.
-Assuming a fan is mounted to blow air onto the RAM, stress testing without a fan or reduce RPM to deliberately allow them to run warmer so that greater stability can be ensured once the fan is running at full RPM again
+    - An important note to make is that you can pass hours of stress-tests (RAM) but as soon as another component (GPU) begins to warm up and increase ambient temperature, you may encounter instability so ensure to cater for such scenario.
+Assuming a fan is mounted to blow air onto the RAM, stress-testing without a fan or reduce RPM to deliberately allow them to run warmer so that greater stability can be ensured once the fan is running at full RPM again

 - Avoid thermal throttling at all costs, ambient temperature will generally increase during the summer which can be replicated with a heater to mimic a worst-case scenario